 It is extremely important that an injured victim determine any and all parties who may be at fault after a truck accident.
 Injured parties can name multiple defendants in the same truck accident case.
 If multiple parties are at fault, an injured victim can miss out on additional compensation by not naming all parties.
 If an at fault party is not named, the other named parties may assert a defense that the unnamed party is fully or partially at fault.
 The following parties can be liable in a truck accident: Truck Driver; Truck Owner; Driver’s Employer; Trucking Company; Truck or Product Manufacturer; and Maintenance Companies.

 Get Legal Support from an Experienced Truck Collision Attorney in Carlsbad, CA

 When a truck accident has been caused by another person’s reckless or negligent driving, there is potential to recover significant compensation from the at fault party’s insurance company.
 Truck accident cases can be very difficult, yet very rewarding.
 If you or someone you know was injured in a truck accident, it is critical to obtain the legal support of a knowledgeable attorney.

 Savage Law is focused on helping injured victims obtain medical treatment necessary to get healthy, and money to compensate the victim for past and future damages.
-The personal injury attorneys at Savage Law are aggressive and persistent in pursuit of maximum compensation for its clients.
-The Carlsbad law office uses the law to the advantage of its clients in fighting for the best possible outcome without unnecessary delay.
+The truck accident attorneys at Savage Law in Carlsbad, CA are aggressive and persistent in pursuit of maximum compensation for its clients.
+Our Carlsbad law office uses the law to the advantage of its clients in fighting for the best possible outcome without unnecessary delay.
 Call Savage Law to schedule a no-obligation consultation today.